The data files that you define in the configuration file form the

 concatenated to form the tablespace.
 There is no striping in use.

-tables are allocated.
+allocated.
 However, in a newly created tablespace,

 InnoDB allocates space starting from the first

 The tablespace consists of database pages with a default size of